Quantum Kerr Learning

 In Fig.~\ref{fig:op}, we perform different gradient descent processes for increasing $K_{\text{err}}$.
-We find that the increasing Kerr non-linearity will generically accelerate the gradient descent dynamics, consistent with our findings of kernel eigenspectra.
+We find that the increasing Kerr non-linearity will generically accelerate the gradient descent dynamics, consistent with our findings of kernel eigenspectra (see SM) .

-\emph{Generalization Error.---}Moreover, one could quantify the performance of the machine learning models.
+\emph{Generalization Error.---}Another important metric for quantifying the performance of machine learning models is the generalization error.
 As an example, we split half of the data as the training set, and we evaluate the loss function on the remaining half as the test set after we train the model.
 We consider learning a function $y (\mathbf{x})=\sum_{i=1}^3 \sin^2 (\mathbf{x}_i^2)$ instead, where our time $T$ is rescaled to be $\mathcal{O}(1)$ and other components in $T$ are set by dimensional analysis accordingly.
-In Figure \ref{fig:gene}, we find that generalization error has non-trivial behavior for growing Kerr non-linearity, and for large Kerr values in the non-perturbative regime, it decays significantly.
+Noise with the standard deviation 0.1 is introduced in all the instances of the task labels in $\mathcal{B}$.
+In Fig. \ref{fig:gene}, we find that generalization error has non-trivial behavior for growing Kerr non-linearity, and for large Kerr values in the non-perturbative regime, it decays significantly.
 According to Refs. \onlinecite{bordelon2020spectrum,canatar2021spectral,simon2021neural,bahri2021explaining,atanasov2021neural}, generalization errors could be related to neural tangent kernel eigenvalues, and the kernel method is generalized well from good enough alignments.
 Thus, our finding provides good evidence that quantum Kerr learning will provide extra enhancement in algorithm performances.
-See more detail in the SM.